jonnydgreen/api-framework/docs/unions.md

 - [ ] Prefer explicitness over implicitness
 - [ ] Ensure maximum type-safety
-- [ ] Opionated API which encourages REST API / OpenAPI best practises
+- [ ] Opinionated API which encourages REST API / OpenAPI best practises
 - [ ] All of the information is needed to generate an OpenAPI spec compliant use of `oneOf`
 - [ ] [optional] Compliant with GraphQL